Frederik-D-Weber/zmax_edf_merge_converter/README.md

 optional arguments:
+  -h, --help            show this help message and exit --write_redirection_path WRITE_REDIRECTION_PATH
+                        An optional path to redirect writing to a different parent folder (so to not accidentally overwrite other files).
+Original folder structure is keept in the subfolders.
-  -h, --help            show this help message and exit --read_zip            Switch to indicate if the input edfs are zipped and
+  --read_zip            Switch to indicate if the input edfs are zipped and
                         end with .zip
   --zipfile_match_string ZIPFILE_MATCH_STRING